chadiegilnerubia/java-time-reminder-app/README.md

 **Configure Launch4j**

 ```
-Open Launch4j and create a new configuration.
+1.Open Launch4j and create a new configuration.
-Set the output file path and name (e.g., C:\path\to\LogApp.exe).
+2.Set the output file path and name (e.g., C:\path\to\LogApp.exe).
-Specify the JAR file and the main class (com.example.Log).
+3.Specify the JAR file and the main class (com.example.Log).
-Build the executable.
+4.uild the executable.
 ```

 ## 3. Add Your Application to Startup (Windows)